 All state-regulated health plans in Massachusetts — which includes all plans that are sold through Massachusetts Health Connector — are required to cover coronavirus testing with no cost-sharing, and also cover treatment (in a doctor’s office, urgent care clinic, or ER, but not inpatient hospital care) with no cost-sharing.

+Unlike most other exchanges, Massachusetts’ exchange saw increasing enrollment every year from 2014 through 2020, although it declined in 2021.
 Here’s a summary of how many people have enrolled in QHPs through Massachusetts Health Connector each year, during open enrollment:

 - 2014: 31,695 people enrolled (the Health Connector reported that it enrolled 308,000 people into coverage in 2014, although most were enrolled in temporary MassHealth coverage while technological problems at the exchange were addressed)